 No matter what you’re going through, your mindset is key!
 You absolutely must not allow negative thoughts to control you!
 If you’re like me and not naturally positive, get support!

 You’ll find that you hardly think about your ostomy once your body is fully healed unless of course, it needs attention.
 I was very nervous to go out for the first time but I’m so glad I did.

 At six weeks post-op, I was almost back to my normal routine.
 I began exercising again, going out in public and doing things I enjoy.
 It’s been two months now and I’m doing everything I was doing before my surgery.

 There are hundreds of thousands of people living with an ostomy of some sort, including many children, teens, and young adults.
-You might even be surprised that the person you’re standing next to in the store, or sitting next to at church has one.
+It might surprise you to know that the person you’re standing next to in the store, or sitting next to in church has one.